aiven/aiven-docs/docs/products/dragonfly/get-started.md

 ## Limitations at General Availability (GA)

-As Aiven for Dragonfly moves to General Availability (GA), the focus is on delivering the most valuable features to you, guided by your feedback.
-During the initial phase of GA, automatic migration of Users, Access Control Lists (ACLs), and service configurations from Redis to Dragonfly will not be included.
+As Aiven for Dragonfly transitions to General Availability (GA), the focus is to deliver the most valuable features based on feedback.
+Currently, automatic migration of Users, Access Control Lists (ACLs), and service configurations from Redis to Aiven for Dragonfly is not supported.

 What this means: